 In other words, if you visit Grand National, play both (make that all three) courses and you will not be disappointed at any point.

 A few of the RTJ Trail sites have these “short” courses for a little bonus play.
 They are legit 18-hole courses with only par-3s, but far from your ordinary “pitch and putt” track.
 They are as professionally designed and maintained as their big brothers.

 Depending on which tees you play, this can either be a very fun, leisurely little “challenge” round with your buddies, or it can be a stern test of every one of your golf skills.
 I played the orange tees, which had a great mix of hole lengths ranging from 108 up to 185 yards.
 Most are in the 140-160 range, though.
 If you want to beef up the challenge, you can play the back purple tees.
 138 yards is the shortest distance here with several holes playing at over 200, including the tough 9th, which is 250 over a ravine/creek.
-There are also white and teal tees forward for those just wanting to fire at the pins.
+There are also white and teal tees forward for novice players or people who just want to fire at the pins.

 There are a couple holes that have you hitting directly over the lake, which is fun and intimidating.
 Several others play right along the water’s edge.
 I found myself a little underwhelmed early on, but things really kick into gear on the 8th, which is the first (and best) one playing directly over the water.
-After that, you have an excellent stretch that lasts up until the last couple of holes as you head back toward the clubhouse.
+After that, you have an excellent stretch that lasts up until the final few holes as you head back toward the clubhouse.

-Whatever your excuse to play the Short course, it’s well worth the visit.
+Whatever your excuse to play the Short Course at Grand National, it’s well worth the visit.
 It’s regarded as one of the best par-3 tracks in the country and I can understand why.
 Some people might not be able to take par-3 courses seriously, but they’d be missing out on this one.
 It’s not quite as nicely maintained as the big courses here, but still very nice by any standards.